yannick-beot-sp/vscode-sailpoint-nerm/README.md

 ## Release Notes

+### 0.0.6

+- If there was no profile for a profile type, the spinner was turning forever.
+- Add column filters for status and type for users
+- Add column filter for status for profiles

 ### 0.0.5

 - View, edit, delete profiles.
 Not all attributes can be edited.
 When an attribute is referencing another profile, you can open the profile